eloialonso/open-rain/README.md

 - The *echo* pin of the ultrasonic sensor (here GPIO24).
 - The *IN* pin of each relay (here GPIO2).

-If you have a module with multiple relay, you can build several independent irrigation circuits.
-In this case, specify all the relays you used.
-Here is an example with eight relays:
+If you have a module with multiple relays, you can build several independent irrigation circuits.
+Here is an example of `config/pins.json` with eight relays:

 ```json
 {